-LINE 38-OVERPAYMENT: If line 32 is greater than the sum of line 25 and line 36, subtract the sum of line 25 and line 36 from line 32 and enter the result on line 38.
+LINE 39-OVERPAYMENT.
+If line 33 is greater than the sum of line 25 and line 37, subtract the sum of line 25 and line 37 from line 33 and enter the result on line 39.

-LINE 39-REFUND: Enter on line 39 that part of line 38 you wish to be refunded.
+LINE 40-REFUND.
+Enter on line 40 that part of line 39 you wish to be refunded.
 No refund will be made for amounts less than \$5.00.
-Before mailing, mark an "X" in the refund box on the front of the envelope.

-LINE 40-CREDIT FORWARD: Enter the portion of line 38 you wish to have applied to your 2008 Kansas estimated tax (must be \$1 or more).
-If the amount on line 38 is less than \$5, you may carry it forward to 2008 as an additional credit even if you don't make estimated tax payments (remember to claim it on next year's return).
-The amount on this line cannot exceed the total of lines 26 and 27.
+LINE 41-CREDIT FORWARD.
+Enter the portion of line 39 you wish to have applied to your 2011 Kansas estimated tax (must be \$1 or more).
+If the amount on line 39 is less than \$5, you may carry it forward to 2011 as an additional credit even if you don't make estimated tax payments.
+The amount on this line cannot exceed the total of lines 26, 27 and 28.

-SIGNATURE AND VERIFICATION
+SIGNATURE and VERIFICATION

 The return must be signed and sworn to by the president, vice-president, or other principal officer.
 If the return is prepared by a firm or corporation, the return should be signed in the name of the firm or corporation.
-Any person or persons who prepares the return for compensation must sign the return.
+Any person or persons who prepares the return for compensation must sign the return and provide their EIN or SSN.